grace-notes/grace-notes-lessons/books/Jude.md

 Their “condemnation was written about long ago” refers to the writings of the Old Testament prophets Ezekiel and Jeremiah.
 Both Jeremiah and Ezekiel prophesied concerning apostate, unbelieving, false teachers.
 And their judgment was recorded in the past, and in Matthew 25:31-41, which says in verse 41, “Then he will say to those on his left (the goats), ‘Depart from me, you who are cursed, into the eternal fire prepared for the devil and his angels.”

 These false teachers are said to have “secretly slipped in among you.”
 This refers to their method of approach, which is ‘dishonest infiltration.’
-And they are designated _ἀσεβεῖς_ in the Gr.., “ungodly.”
+And they are designated ἀσεβεῖς in the Gr.., “ungodly.”
 They are unbelievers.
 After infiltrating, they “change” or pervert the grace of God.
 These Gnostics substitute their false doctrines for the true doctrines of Christ.
-The Gr.. _ἀσέλγεια_ describes that which they change grace into: “lasciviousness,” a reference to the phallic cult, homosexuality, lesbianism, free-love, etc. And by perverting the grace doctrines of God, they “deny” (Gr.. _ἀρνεομαι_) the only God: that is, God the Father and the _κυριος_, our Lord Jesus Christ.
+The Gr.. ἀσέλγεια describes that which they change grace into: “lasciviousness,” a reference to the phallic cult, homosexuality, lesbianism, free-love, etc. And by perverting the grace doctrines of God, they “deny” (Gr.. ἀρνεομαι) the only God: that is, God the Father and the κυριος, our Lord Jesus Christ.

 The question arises, how does substituting sexual perversities renounce or deny the grace of God?
 Illustration: one sect of Gnostics was called the Ophites, or serpent worshippers.
 They held that the Lord in the Garden of Eden was the all-good and all-wise Deity (not God or Yahweh), who took compassion on Adam and Eve and sent the serpent, Satan, to induce them to eat of the tree of the knowledge of Good and Evil; thus, they would escape the ignorance in which Yahweh, the demiurge, tried to hold them.